 Basic earnings per share is computed by dividing net income or loss attributable to Adtalem by the weighted average number of common shares outstanding during the period plus unvested participating restricted stock units ("RSUs").
-Diluted earnings per share is computed by dividing net income attributable to Adtalem by the weighted average number of shares assuming dilution.
-As required by GAAP, because fiscal year 2016 resulted in a net loss, diluted earnings per share was computed by dividing the net loss attributable to Adtalem by the weighted average number of basic shares.
+Diluted earnings per share is computed by dividing net income or loss attributable to Adtalem by the weighted average number of shares assuming dilution.
 Diluted shares are computed using the Treasury Stock Method and reflect the additional shares that would be outstanding if dilutive stock-based grants were exercised during the period.
-Excluded from the computations of diluted earnings per share were options to purchase 1,682,000, 2,803,000 and 1,189,000 shares of common stock for fiscal years 2017, 2016 and 2015, respectively.
+Excluded from the computations of diluted earnings per share were outstanding stock-based grants representing 980,000, 1,682,000 and 2,803,000 shares of common stock for fiscal years 2018, 2017 and 2016, respectively.
 These outstanding stock-based grants were excluded because the exercise prices were greater than the average market price of the common shares or the assumed proceeds upon exercise under the Treasury Stock Method resulted in the repurchase of more shares than would be issued; thus, their effect would be anti-dilutive.